Back to blog

 Practical Reality

-Here's the play: incorporate a Cyprus company, pay yourself a modest salary (taxed at low progressive rates with €19,500 exempt), and take profits as dividends (0% tax).
-Your effective total tax rate can be under 15%.
+The common structure: a Cyprus company pays a modest salary (taxed at low progressive rates with €19,500 exempt) and distributes profits as dividends (0% to non-dom residents).
+Effective total tax can land below 15% on this combination.

 → Full Cyprus tax guide